Inwood, Manhattan: Trends

 The residents of Inwood were substantially of Irish descent for much of the 20th century.
 The neighborhood exhibited a strong Irish identity with many Irish shops, pubs, and even a Gaelic football field in Inwood Hill Park.
 The second-largest group during this time was Jewish, an extension of the large Jewish population of Washington Heights.
-However, in the 1960s through the 1980s, many Irish and Jewish residents moved out to the outer boroughs (for example, Riverdale and Spuyten Duyvil in the Bronx) and the suburbs, in a pattern consistent with overall trends in the city at that time.
+However, in the 1960s through the 1980s, many Irish and Jewish residents moved out to adjoining areas in other boroughs of New York City (such as the Riverdale and Spuyten Duyvil sections of the Bronx) and the suburbs (including communities in nearby Bergen County, New Jersey; Westchester County, New York; and Rockland County, New York) in a pattern consistent with overall trends in the city at that time.
 During the same period, there was a rise in the number of Dominican immigrants to the area.

 Today, Inwood has a predominantly Dominican population, especially in the areas east of Broadway; it has the highest concentration of residents of Dominican descent in New York City.
 Hispanic residents make up 74 percent of Inwood's population as a whole, according to census data.
 Nearly half of the residents were born outside the US.